The Constitution and Bylaws

 Section 3

-The Executive Committee shall meet at such times, as a majority of this Committee shall decree.
-All Executive Committee members shall be notified of all executive meetings.
+The Executive Committee shall meet at such times as a majority of the officers agree.
+All Executive Committee members shall be notified of executive meetings by the President or other designated officer.

 Article VIII